 Let's Talk about the Membership Fee

-The part of the Thrive Market service that will make most people balk is the membership fee as it’s a little unusual to pay a fee like that for groceries (unless you use Costco or BJ’s).
+The part of the Thrive Market membership that will make most people balk is the fee.
+It's a little unusual to pay a fee like that for a grocery store (unless you use Costco or BJ's).
 And to be honest, it initially rubbed me the wrong way so it took me a while to give it a try.
-However, I now think it’s one of those things that at the end of the day makes no serious difference.
+However, I now think it's one of those things that at the end of the day makes no serious difference.

-The reason I say that is that using Amazon frequently means you’ll need to buy Amazon Prime, which is another membership fee.
-Amazon’s annual fee is 50% higher than Thrive Market.
-However, it’s a higher value fee as the selection at Amazon is nearly limitless and it includes a streaming TV membership that can make Netflix blush.
+The reason I say that is that using Amazon frequently means you'll need to buy Amazon Prime, which is another membership fee.
+Amazon's annual fee is 50% higher than a Thrive Market membership.
+However, it's a higher value fee as the selection at Amazon is nearly limitless and it includes a streaming TV membership that can make Netflix blush.
 But it is a membership fee.
-Also, Amazon doesn’t carry some items that we look for (hard to believe but true.)
+Also, Amazon doesn't carry some items that we look for (hard to believe but true).

 Vitacost and other online vendors also have free shipping over a certain order size and we make heavy use of their coupons, but the per item prices are often somewhat higher.
 So there's no up-front membership fee but it all comes out in the wash because, at the end of the day, shipping costs money and these are low-margin products.

 What makes Thrive Market amazing isn't the fact that their prices can be somewhat lower than other stores.
 The best (and my favorite) feature is the filtering of their products on the site.

 By that I mean everything is categorized into any conceivable diet or concern you might have about food.

 Need to see just low FODMAP foods?
 No problem.